BOARD CHARTER

 The Board is committed to making disclosures and announcements, including annual reports, circular to shareholders, press releases and quarterly financial announcements, on a timely basis to provide shareholders and investors with an overview of the Group’s performance and operation in order for them to make informed decisions.

-The Board authorises the Chief Executive Officer to be the official spokesperson for the Company.
+The Board authorises the CEO to be the official spokesperson for the Company.

 The Board has established a Corporate Disclosure Policies and Procedures (“CDPP”) document to guide the Company’s disclosure activities in terms of comprehensiveness, accuracy and timeliness.
 The Company has established a dedicated section for Investor Relations on the Company's website, providing information such as, amongst others, the Board Charter and the Annual Report.